neondatabase/postgresql_anonymizer/docs/masking_functions.md

 Destruction
 ------------------------------------------------------------------------------

-First of all, the fastest and safest way to anonymize a data is to destry it :-)
+First of all, the fastest and safest way to anonymize a data is to destroy it :-)

 In many case, the best approach to hide the content of a column is to replace